Hannah Crafts: Life

 The paper of the manuscript is a distinct one, identified by historians as from the library of North Carolina planter and slaveholder John H. Wheeler.
 This was part of the evidence found by Hecimovich that confirmed "Hannah Crafts" had lived at the Wheeler plantation.
 Bond apparently was able to read and to use the library, as her novel shows influences from other literature; she reflects elements of Jane Eyre by Charlotte Brontë and Rob Roy by Sir Walter Scott.
 Hecimovich used "wills, diaries, handwritten almanacs and public records" and interviews to discover and document the life of Hannah Bond, and confirm her identity.
 Scholars familiar with the novel and the period, such as Gates, Hollis Robbins, and William L. Andrews, believe that he has demonstrated an accounting of her identity.

 Hecimovich learned that girls from a nearby school often boarded at the plantation; part of their curriculum required memorizing Charles Dickens' Bleak House, which influences Bond also expressed in her novel.
 She may have heard the girls reading aloud, or read the book herself.
 It was serialized in Frederick Douglass's newspaper, which had wide circulation among fugitive slaves.

 Other scholars, including investigator Joe Nickell, who authenticated the manuscript, had previously tied Crafts to John H. Wheeler.
 She had accurately described him as the US Minister to Nicaragua and his duties, as shown by his own diary.
 Believing that the novel was autobiographical, scholars speculated from its plot that Crafts had married a Methodist minister and lived in New Jersey.
 Her married name may have been Hannah Vincent, the wife of Thomas Vincent, as they were both listed in the census records of New Jersey in 1870 and 1880.

 Background of book

 Research suggests the book was written some time between 1855 and 1869.
 For instance, the book shows knowledge of and adaptation from Dickens' novel Bleak House (1853).
 The surname Crafts, her pen name, was at one time thought to be a tribute to the slaves Ellen and William Craft, whose bold escape in 1848 was covered by the national press.
 Hecimovich believes it is more likely Hannah took this name after living with a Crafts couple in upstate New York in her early time after reaching the North by the Underground Railroad.
 Most scholars believe the manuscript was written before the American Civil War.
 They think Bond would have referred to the war if she had been writing her work during or after it.
 She referred to other contemporary events, as well as creating fictional ones.

+Awards and honors

+On January 14, 2026, the state of North Carolina recognized Hannah Crafts with a Highway Historical Marker.